believeharsh/believeharsh/README.md

 ## Skills
 I'm working on these skills from last 6 months and still I have to work hard.
 <bt/>
-HTML, CSS, Javascript, C++, ReactJS, Nodejs, Tailwind CSS, Git,
+HTML, CSS, Javascript, C++, ReactJS, Nodejs, Tailwind CSS, Git

 <br/>